The following missions and badges are available to anyone wanting to learn about getting involved in the SAP Community:

 Prerequisite mission: Blogger

 This blogging thing is kinda cool!
-Publish some more blogs that contain good content and that attract good feedback:
+Publish some more blog posts that contain good content and that attract good feedback:

 Prerequisite mission: Avid Blogger